Skip to main content

 • DELETE /agents/{agentId}/ deletes an agent.

-• Tasks (/tasks/browser-use/ or /agents/browser-use/{agentId}/tasks/):
+• Legacy browser tasks (/tasks/browser-use/ or /agents/browser-use/{agentId}/tasks/):

 • POST submits a task to an agent; use wait for sync responses or poll /result/.